 What’s your favorite eyeshadow brand?
-I know, it’s a tough question—but judging on how many Anastasia Beverly Hills palettes I have in my collection (read: each and all since ABH Modern Renaissance Palette) I definitely have a thing for ABH shadows.
+I know it’s a tough question—but judging on how many Anastasia Beverly Hills palettes I have in my collection (read: each and all since ABH Modern Renaissance Palette), I have a thing for ABH shadows.

-Whether while searching for additional neutral shades to accompany another palette or on its own, Soft Glam is definitely one of the most used palettes in my collection and I just can’t recommend it enough.
+Whether while searching for additional neutral shades to accompany another palette or on its own, Soft Glam is one of the most used palettes in my collection, and I just can’t recommend it enough.

 I would recommend using a setting spray while working with shimmery shades, but this recommendation would be no different if we were talking about any other palette.
-I tried applying some of the glitter shades with a glitter glue and this technique worked too—basically, there is no wrong way to work with this palette as it’s suitable for any application techniques.
+I tried applying some of the glitter shades with glitter glue, and this technique worked too—basically, there is no wrong way to work with this palette as it’s suitable for any application techniques.

 ABH Soft Glam Shades